tl-its-umich-edu/kartograafr/README.md

 ## <a name='installationAndDevelopment'></a>Installation & Development

 The sections below provide instructions for installing and running the application in various environments.
-Before attempting to install or deploy, ensure the configuration steps under **For Administrators & Developers** in Configuration have been completed.
+Before attempting to install or deploy, ensure the steps in the **For Administrators & Developers** section in Configuration have been completed.
 Depending on the environment you plan to run the application in, you may also need to install some or all of the following:
    * Python
    * Git
    * [Docker Desktop](https://www.docker.com/products/docker-desktop)